19hours/sg-statutes/Acts/Income Tax Act.md

 [21/2003]

-(6) Section 14B(7) to (10) shall apply, with the necessary modifications, to any company to which a deduction is allowed under subsection (1) and, in relation to a deduction allowed to any company under subsection (1)(ii), the references to further deduction in those subsections shall be read as references to a deduction of a sum equal to the amount of the expenditure or expense incurred by the company which qualified for the deduction under subsection (1)(ii).
+(6) Section 14B(7) to (10) shall apply, with the necessary modifications, to any company to which a deduction is allowed under subsection (1) and, in relation to a deduction allowed to any company under subsection (1)(ii), the references to further deduction in those subsections shall be read as references to a deduction of a sum equal to the amount of the expenditure incurred by the company which qualified for the deduction under subsection (1)(ii).

+[22/2011 wef 01/04/2011]

 (7) In this section —